DPsalmist/seamlessbuy.github.io/README.md

 # seamlessbuy.github.io

-A landing page for seamlessBuy site
+A coming soon page for seamlessBuy site that allows users subscribe.